 If you are a citizen of India then chances are on the higher side that you have taken a trip to Shimla at least once in your lifetime.
 At present, most of the people believe that the queen of hills, Shimla has become extensively crowded and there is nothing new to explore.
-Well, every story has a different side to it and same is the case with Shimla even though it might appear to be immensely polluted and populated, it is one of those rare tourist destinations where all the basic facilities are available easily.
+Well, every story has a different side to it and same is the case with Shimla even though it might appear to be immensely polluted and populated, it is one of those offbeat holiday destinations where all the basic facilities are available easily.

 Why Shimla is Still the Best Hill Station?

-- The Mall Road in Shimla is home to an array of popular brands that you will rarely get to see on any other hill station in India from Canon to Domino’s Pizza, you name it and you will get it.
+- The Mall Road in Shimla is home to an assortment of popular brands that you will rarely get to see on any other hill station in India from Canon to Domino’s Pizza, you name it and you will get it.

 - The local transportation facilities are just amazing and can help you reach any tourist attraction or nearby town in a jiffy without burning a hole in your pocket.

 - There are a number of options available in Shimla when it comes to finding an accommodation in Shimla from budget hotels to luxury hotels to backpacking hostels, there is something for everyone.